shayonpal/git-repo-monitor/README.md

 - If you're having issues with the git fetch step, keep `SKIP_FETCH=true` in the scripts
 - Ensure the scripts have executable permissions
 - If iTerm2 doesn't open or gives an error, make sure iTerm2 is installed and the AppleScript syntax is correct
-- Make sure to replace `/Users/yourusername/` in the AppleScript with your actual home directory path
+- Make sure to replace `$HOME` in the AppleScript with your actual home directory path if needed